kontena/opto/README.md

     strip: true # removes any leading / trailing whitespace from a string
     upcase: true # turns the string to upcase
     from:
-      file:
+      env: FOOFOO
+      file:  # if env is not set, try to read it from this file, returns nil if not readable
         path: /tmp/aws_secret.txt
-        ignore_errors: true # if env is not set, try to read it from this file, returns nil if not readable
-      env: FOOFOO  # because the previous returned nil, this one is tried
+        ignore_errors: true
       random_string: 30 # not there either, generate a random string.
 ```

+## Setters

 Ok, so what to do with the values?
 There's setters for that.